FluidSense/SeatMaster/README.md

 # SeatMaster
-_Disclaimer: Anything in this repository copied, used or similar is done on your own risk._
+_Disclaimer: Anything in this repository copied, used or similar is done at your own risk._

 This is a project done during the course IT2901 for the IDI Study Administration.